6.7 Skills for innovation

 - A reflection instrument (Stem op School) of the Flemish Education Council (Vlaamse Onderwijs Raad -VLOR) that allows to evaluate the STEM education in one’s own school, to further develop and possibly to adjust the STEM education in that school, both at school and at classroom level.

 On the basis of a social debate, also a decreed framework was developed in which 16 key competences were included.
 One of these key competences are the learning competencies.
 Learning competences include research competencies, innovative thinking, creativity, problem-solving and critical thinking, systems thinking, information processing and collaboration.
 Commissions, in which teachers were also represented alongside education providers and scientific experts, developed new final objectives for the first degree during the spring of 2018.
-On 9 November 2018, the Flemish Government approved the new final objectives for the first grade of secondary education (Voorontwerp van decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
+On 9 November 2018, the Flemish Government approved the new final objectives for the first grade of secondary education (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
+Building on this, in 2021 the new final objectives for the second and third grade of secondary education were approved.

 Development of Entrepreneurship Competences